tw-mosip/inji-openid4vp/kotlin/openID4VP/README.md

         * request_uri
         * request_uri_method

   - The request uri can return either a jwt token/encoded if it is a jwt the signature is verified as mentioned in the specification.
+  - When the request_uri_method value is 'post', the wallet can share its metadata with the verifier by making a post call and passing the wallet_metadata in the body.
+  - Wallet Metadata can contain the following information:
+      * presentation_definition_uri_supported (Optional)
+      * vp_formats_supported
+      * client_id_schemes_supported (Optional)
+      * request_object_signing_alg_values_supported (Optional)
+      * authorization_encryption_alg_values_supported (Optional)
+      * authorization_encryption_enc_values_supported (Optional)

   - The client id and client id scheme from the authorization request and the client id and client id scheme received from the response of the request uri should be same.
 - VC format supported is Ldp Vc as of now.

 **Note** : The pre-registered client id scheme validation can be toggled on/off based on the optional boolean which you can pass to the authenticateVerifier methods shouldValidateClient parameter.
 This is false by default.